GhostDriftTheory/hiroshima-ai-assurance-council/README.md

 Static public website package for the Hiroshima AI Assurance Council.

+This website is currently under development.
+The content, structure, and terminology are being refined and may change without notice.

 ## Pages

 - `index.html` - Home and technical evidence overview